-This is a snapshot of some of my favourite projects – by no means comprehensive but some of the ones that make me particularly proud
+This is a snapshot of some of my favourite projects before my academic life – by no means comprehensive but some of the ones that make me particularly proud

 I had the great fortune to be invited back to curate the annual performing arts conference by TheatreNI and Theatre Forum in 2017.
 Themed this time around the idea of what changes and what stays the same, the conference was titled #Twistorstick.
 A range of provocations and interactions from different speakers were presented in the Everyman Palace Theatre over 2 days in June 2017.
 Contributors ranged from Australian engaged practice facilitator Tania Canas; artist Richard DeDomenici; film producer Andrew Eaton.
 You can see the conference programme here.